Leucaena leucocephala: Pulpwood for paper industry

-Recently, the wood part of the Subabul tree is used for making pulp in the pulp and paper industry.
-In the southern and central states of India, Subabul is the most important pulpwood species for making pulp.
-It has huge positive socio-economic impact on the livelihood of the small farmers where Subabul is grown as an industrial crop.
-This provides an alternate crop choice to the farmers of Andhra Pradesh and Telangana states of India where they are also growing cotton and chillies.
+The wood of Leucaena leucocephala is used for making pulp in the pulp and paper industry.
+In the southern and central states of India, it is the most important pulpwood species for making pulp.
+It has huge positive socio-economic impact on the livelihood of the small farmers where Leucaena leucocephala is grown as an industrial crop.
+This provides an alternative crop to the farmers of Andhra Pradesh and Telangana, where they are also growing cotton and chillies.